collective-soundworks/soundworks/README.md

   The ID of the client's socket.

 - `index:Number`
-  The index of the client's index (as set by the `Placement` module).
+  The index of the client's index (as set by the `Checkin` module).

 - `state:Object`
   The public state of the client (`this.publicState`).

+### Loader (client side)

+The `Loader` module allows to load audio files that can be used in other modules (for instance, the performance module).
+The `Loader` module displays a loading bar that indicates the progress of the loading.

+#### Attributes

+{% assign attribute = 'audioBuffers' %}
+{% assign type = 'Array' %}
+{% assign default = '[]' %}
+{% include includes/attribute.md %}

+The `audioBuffers` array contains the audio buffers created from the audio files passed in the `constructor`.

+#### Methods

+{% assign method = 'constructor' %}
+{% assign argument = audiofiles %}
+{% assign type = Array' %}
+{% include includes/method.md %}

+The constructor method takes the `audiofiles` array as an argument.
+The `audiofiles` array contains the links to the audio files you want to load.

+### Orientation (client side)

+The `Orientation` module allows to calibrate the compass and get and angle reference.
+It displays the view, that the user clicks on when he / she points at the right direction for the calibration.

+#### Attributes

+{% assign attribute = angleReference %}
+{% assign type = 'Number' %}
+{% assign default = '[]' %}
+{% include includes/attribute.md %}

+The `angleReference` attribute is the value of the angle when the user clicks on the screen while the Orientation module is displayed.
+It serves as a calibration / reference of the angle.
+#### Methods

+{% assign method = 'constructor' %}
+{% assign argument = 'options' %}
+{% assign type = '{}' %}
+{% include includes/method.md %}

+The constructor method takes the `options` object as an argument, whose properties are:

+- `text:String`
+  The text to be displayed on the dialog.
+If nothing is specified, defaults to "Point the phone exactly in front of you, and touch the screen.".

-### Placement
+### Checkin

-The `Placement` module is responsible for keeping track of the connected clients by assigning them indices within the range of the available places in the scenario.
+The `Checkin` module is responsible for keeping track of the connected clients by assigning them indices within the range of the available places in the scenario.

-For instance, say that the scenario requires 12 players who sit on a grid of 3 ⨉ 4 seats: when a client connects to the server, the `Placement` module will assign a seat whithin the remaining places of this grid.
+For instance, say that the scenario requires 12 players who sit on a grid of 3 ⨉ 4 seats: when a client connects to the server, the `Checkin` module will assign a seat whithin the remaining places of this grid.

-Similarly, if the scenario takes place in a theater where seats are numbered, the `Placement` module would allow the users to indicate what their seats are.
+Similarly, if the scenario takes place in a theater where seats are numbered, the `Checkin` module would allow the users to indicate what their seats are.

-Or, if the scenario doesn't require the players to sit at particular locations, the `Placement` module would just assign them indices within the range of total number of users this scenario supports.
+Or, if the scenario doesn't require the players to sit at particular locations, the `Checkin` module would just assign them indices within the range of total number of users this scenario supports.

 #### Client side